LAAS 2018-2020 Executive Committee Nominee Statements

-Sue Luftschein is the Archival and Metadata Librarian in USC Libraries Special Collections and Archives division, where she is responsible for overseeing all aspects of archival processing in the Special Collections department and ensuring best practices across the division.
-Sue earned her MLIS from UCLA in 2005, and also holds a Ph.D. in art history (CUNY Graduate Center, 1996).
+Sue Luftschein is the Head of Special Collections at the USC Libraries.
+She has an MLIS from UCLA and also holds a Ph.D. in art history.
 Prior to joining USC in 2009, Sue worked as a project archivist on California photographic collections at the Huntington Library, and in the Institutional Records and Archives Department of the J. Paul Getty Trust.
 Sue has a long and scholarly interest in the history of the western United States, especially California.
-As an LAAS Executive Committee Member, Sue would like to develop more educational opportunities for LAAS members, such as workshops on basic preservation techniques, using social media to effectively publicize collections, and exhibition design.
-She would also like to see the organization leverage its resources to develop additional opportunities to engage the public with Los Angeles history and culture, such as cooperative exhibitions, perhaps extending the Archives Bazaar to a two-day conference and exhibition event, annual lectures or symposia, collaboration with other types of historical and cultural organizations in Los Angeles, and expanding our membership.
+As an LAAS Executive Committee Member, Sue has worked to secure grants to support the work of LAAS members (including a recently awarded NEH grant to digitize materials from 6 LAAS members) and on the charter revision, and would like to continue to explore funding opportunities to assist the members with projects to make their collections more visible to the public, as well as develop more educational opportunities for LAAS members, such as workshops on basic preservation techniques, using social media to effectively publicize collections, and exhibition design.
+She would also like to see the organization leverage its resources to develop additional opportunities to engage the public with Los Angeles history and culture, such as cooperative exhibitions, annual lectures or symposia, collaboration with other types of historical and cultural organizations in Los Angeles, and expanding our membership.
 Sue looks forward to the opportunity to work with the other members of the Executive Committee, and the membership, to continue and to advance the important work of LA as Subject.

 Edward D. Sumcad, Manager, Los Angeles County Records Management and Archives